Do you not yet have a customer account? Please register here.

 Since 1993 Credit Suisse has engaged in an ongoing and fruitful partnership with LUCERNE FESTIVAL.
 As a Main Sponsor, Credit Suisse makes it possible for the Vienna Philharmonic to perform symphony concerts each year during the Summer Festival in Lucerne.
 In addition, the Credit Suisse Foundation supports highly gifted young artists through two awards which are granted annually on an alternating basis.

 The internationally renowned Credit Suisse Young Artist Award supports outstanding soloists who show the potential to develop a major international career.
 Along with a cash award in the amount of CHF 75,000, the winners are given an opportunity to appear in concert with the Vienna Philharmonic during the Summer Festival in Lucerne.
 This award is given jointly by LUCERNE FESTIVAL, the Vienna Philharmonic, the Vienna Society of Friends of Music, and the Credit Suisse Foundation.
-To date the following artists have received this distinction: Quirine Viersen (cello, 2000), Patricia Kopatchinskaja (violin, 2002), Sol Gabetta (cello, 2004), Martin Helmchen (piano, 2006), Antoine Tamestit (violin, 2008), Nicolas Altstaedt (cello, 2010), Vilde Frang (violin, 2012), Sergey Khachatryan (violin, 2014) and Simone Rubino (percussion, 2016).
-The winner of the award for 2018 is Kian Soltani (cello).
+To date the following artists have received this distinction: Quirine Viersen (cello, 2000), Patricia Kopatchinskaja (violin, 2002), Sol Gabetta (cello, 2004), Martin Helmchen (piano, 2006), Antoine Tamestit (violin, 2008), Nicolas Altstaedt (cello, 2010), Vilde Frang (violin, 2012), Sergey Khachatryan (violin, 2014), Simone Rubino (percussion, 2016) and Kian Soltani (cello, 2018).

 Nurturing emerging talent is a primary concern for Credit Suisse.
 Because art takes time to grow, to flourish, to be fully experienced.